 Data visualized on maps and scatterplots tend to show many data points at once – let's find out if AR could help with an overview and exploration of data.

 The top 3 most common street trees in Manhattan are summing up to over 24k trees.
 We mapped all of them on a 3D map and let an iPhone user "fly over the city" to see patterns and physically move down to a street level to see different trees side-by-side.

 We were impressed of the amount of data that can be fluidly visualized in AR with an iPhone: over 24k data points consisting of 12k Honeylocust (green bars), 7k Callery pear (red bars) and 5k Ginkgo (yellow bars) trees, in addition to many 3D buildings (blue).

 We mapped one of the most popular long-distance walks in Europe, the "Tour du Mont Blanc" (170kms with 10 km elevation) with pink GPS markers and green markers for the mountain huts along the route.

-Looking at the route and the mountain massif in reality provided another feeling for the terrain and enhanced a playful exploration while moving closer and further away from the mountains with the smartphone, similar to zooming in and out of a map.
+Looking at the route and the mountain massif with AR provided another feeling for the terrain and enhanced a playful exploration while moving closer and further away from the mountains with the smartphone, similar to zooming in and out of a map.

 Another fun experience was to map the whole terrain in a larger scale into the garden and literally walk the route along the hike.